thomasp85/gganimate/README.md

 An Example
 ----------

 All of the above might seem a bit abstract.
-Let's try with a contrieved example:
+Let's try with a contrived example:

 ``` r
 library(ggplot2)